benortiz/talk-react-crash-course/presentation/presentation.md

 # React
 ## Data Flow

-1. All data flows downwards.
-1. `props` are the arguments passed to a component from the component above it.
+`props` are the arguments passed to a component from the component above it.
-1. There is no<sup>*</sup> way to pass information upwards.

 ```javascript
 function MyForm(props) {